 In the Knowledge Zone (Strefa Wiedzy) section you can find basic information on the idea of civic participation, its forms and general guidelines for organizing the participatory process (subsection ABC of participation), and make yourself acquainted with various methods and techniques that can be used in carrying out participatory actions, with tips on their best applications and necessary outlays (subsection Techniques).
 There are also numerous accounts of especially interesting cases of civic participation 'at work’ and specific participatory techniques put into practice (subsection Participatory examples).
 We are constantly developing this section, adding case studies of participatory processes implemented both in Poland and abroad that could provide inspiration and practical guidelines for future participatory initiatives.

-There is also Library subsection where we gather interesting materials, publications and links to websites that deal with civic participation and can be instructive to those interested in the topic.
+There is also a Library subsection where we gather interesting materials, publications and links to websites that deal with civic participation and can be instructive to those interested in the topic.
 The collection includes publications in Polish and English that can be downloaded from the portal, as well as links to valuable external Internet resources.

 In the Practitioners’ Zone (Praktycy Partycypacji) you can find the Participatory practitioners database with profiles and contact details of people specializing in running participatory processes form all over Poland.
-They are there for anyone seeking advice of a more experienced participation praticioner or looking for an expert to facilitate a process he or she is planning to organize.
-We also publish there systematically summaries and materials from seminars and other meetings we organize (subsection Seminars), and run a webpage dedicated to the Partcipation Practitioners’ Forum, an annual unconference we organize since 2014.
+They are there for anyone seeking advice of a more experienced participation pratitioner or looking for an expert to facilitate a process he or she is planning to organize.
+We also publish there systematically summaries and materials from seminars and other meetings we organize (subsection Seminars), and run a webpage dedicated to the Participation Practitioners’ Forum, an annual unconference we organize since 2014.

 Continuous improvement of the store of knowledge and broadening horizons are crucial for us.
 Therefore we are open to all new examples of participatory actions, as well as to important theoretical issues on the matter.
 We warmly encourage everybody to contact us – we would be grateful for any suggestions!

-Laboratory of Civic Participation
+Civic Participation Team

 Plac Zamkowy 10, 00–277 Warsaw, Poland